Skip to main content

 If the payee is structured as a single-member LLC, require a Business bank account as a policy rule.
 If income is occasional and the payee is a sole proprietor, allow a limited Personal bank account exception only with controls.
 Those controls should include no entity wrapper such as an LLC and a recorded approval reason so exceptions do not linger after the facts change.

 Do not treat this as a universal legal rule across all jurisdictions.
-The sources here support a narrower point.
-One source says sole proprietors are not legally required to keep a separate account, while the same source says LLC structured freelance businesses are legally required to have one.
+This is a narrower point.
+Some guidance indicates sole proprietors are not legally required to keep a separate account, while LLC-structured freelance businesses are legally required to have one.

 For U.S.-linked programs, include sanctions review before you approve market-specific exceptions.
 OFAC rules can prohibit certain financial transactions unless authorized or exempted, so policy exceptions should be checked against the relevant OFAC regulations and sanctions program pages.
 As a freshness check, the cited OFAC FAQ material was updated on August 21, 2024.
 See also The Best Business Bank Accounts for Freelancers.